upadhyaypranjal/FPGA-based-Multi-Protocol-Analyzer-Sniffer/README.md

 ## How It Works

-The FPGA is the heart of this example — it does all protocol decoding in hardware, deterministically, rather than relying on software polling that could miss fast transitions.
+The FPGA does all protocol decoding in hardware, deterministically, rather than relying on software polling that could miss fast transitions.

 - **Synchronization:** Incoming UART, I²C, and SPI lines are asynchronous to the FPGA's internal clock, so each is first passed through a synchronizer to avoid metastability before any logic touches it.
 - **UART decoding:** A start-bit detector watches the RX line for the falling edge that begins a frame, then samples at the configured baud rate to reconstruct each byte.